KevinTellier2/Projet_SVM_KevinTellier/README.md

 &nbsp;

-<p style="text-align:justify";>This project has been made by Caroline ROBLIN, Maxime YE and Kevin TELLIER, students at the <a href="https://www.univ-orleans.fr/deg/masters/ESA/" title="ESA Master"> ESA Master</a>'s degree, for the Big Data Analytics : Support Vector Machine course, instructed by <a href="https://sites.google.com/view/christophe-hurlin/home?authuser=0" title="Christophe Hurlin">Christophe Hurlin</a>.</p>
+<p style="text-align:justify";>This project has been made by Caroline ROBLIN, Maxime YE and Kevin TELLIER, students at the <a href="https://www.univ-orleans.fr/deg/masters/ESA/" target="_blank" title="ESA Master"> ESA Master</a>'s degree, for the Big Data Analytics : Support Vector Machine course, instructed by <a href="https://sites.google.com/view/christophe-hurlin/home?authuser=0" target="_blank" title="Christophe Hurlin">Christophe Hurlin</a>.</p>

-<p style="text-align:justify";>The datasets we used in this project are FREE and disponible <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud" title="here">here</a>.</p>
+<p style="text-align:justify";>The datasets we used in this project are FREE and disponible <a href="https://www.kaggle.com/mlg-ulb/creditcardfraud" target="_blank" title="here">here</a>.</p>

 &nbsp;